 - Foukia ou Dfina which is a transparent and open caftan.

 Moroccan families organize most of the time weddings in the summer period (June, July, and August).
-Women in Morocco used to prepare their new Takchitas or Caftans in trendy styles a few weeks before the wedding to be ready to shine on the celebration day.
+Women in the kingdom used to prepare their new Takchitas or Caftans in trendy styles a few weeks before the wedding to be ready to shine on the celebration day.

 Chachiya is a large straw hat women wear in the Jbala region.
 It is a famous traditional hat made of braided doum leaves and decorated with cords of wool.